dhemeira/convert-image/README.md

   input_directory    the input directory

 Options:
   --output [output]  the output directory.
-If not specified, it will be input_directory\converted.
+If not specified, it will be input_directory/converted.
   --width [width]    resize the image to this width.
 If not specificed, the width will be the original width.
   --height [height]  resize the image to this height.
 If not specificed, the height will be the original height.
   --only [files...]  convert only these files.